-The Scot's exit from Cardiff City Stadium was confirmed yesterday afternoon as his tumultuous relationship with owner Vincent Tan came to a close, 11 days after the Malaysian issued an ultimatum that Mackay resign or be sacked.
+The Scot's exit from Cardiff City Stadium was confirmed on Friday afternoon as his tumultuous relationship with owner Vincent Tan came to a close, 11 days after the Malaysian issued an ultimatum that Mackay resign or be sacked.

 But having led the club to a League Cup final and a Championship title, Mackay believes he leaves good foundations for his successor to build on.

-"I leave with my head held high having gained a level of experience that, upon reflection, I suspect would have been difficult to find anywhere else in British football," he said in a statement.
+In a statement released by his agent to Sky Sports News, he said: "I leave with my head held high having gained a level of experience that, upon reflection, I suspect would have been difficult to find anywhere else in British football.